grafana/loki/docs/clients/promtail/README.md

 ## Shipping

-Once Promtail has a set of targets (i.e., things to read from, like files) and all labels are set correctly, it will start tailing (continously reading) the logs from targets.
+Once Promtail has a set of targets (i.e., things to read from, like files) and all labels are set correctly, it will start tailing (continuously reading) the logs from targets.
 Once enough data is read into memory, it is flushed as a single batch to Loki.